 The founding partner of Southern California law firm Hart Kienle Pentecost, William R. Hart, will step down as managing partner, effective January 1, 2020.
 His new role within the firm will be Senior Counsel.
 Mr. Hart has been practicing law since 1976 and has spent his entire career at Hart Kienle Pentecost, establishing the firm in 1982.
-He has managed the firm’s finances and its successes for nearly 40 years.
+He has managed the firm’s finances and its successes with over 40 years.

 Two Hart Kienle Pentecost Partners, John Pentecost and Andrew Kienle, who have collectively worked at the firm for over 50 years, will assume the new roles as “Shareholder & Managing Partner”.